-There are a wide variety of attractions to enjoy in Grand Cayman, whether you are here for business or pleasure, and whether you like lounging on the beach or having an adventure at sea.
-There are simply too many activities to list, but here is a selection of some of our favourites.
+There are a wide variety of Grand Cayman island attractions to enjoy in Grand Cayman, whether you are here for business or pleasure, and whether you like lounging on the beach or having an adventure at sea.
+There are simply too many activities in Grand Cayman islands to list, but here is a selection of some of our favorites.

 You cannot miss swimming with the stingrays in their natural environment.
 This amazing water adventure will take you out to both the original North Sound Stingray City as well as to a shallow sandbar where you can comfortably stand (or run!) and interact with these beautiful marine creatures.
-Be sure to ask the front desk staff about booking your tour with Dexter's Fantasea Tours or Captain Marvin's.
+Be sure to ask the front desk staff at our Grand Cayman island resort about booking your tour with Dexter's Fantasea Tours or Captain Marvin's.

 Pedro St. James